On the Capacity of Secure Distributed Batch Matrix Multiplication: Abstract

 \section{Abstract}

-The problem of secure distributed matrix multiplication (SDMM) studies the communication efficiency of retrieving a sequence of desired $L\times M$ matrix products ${\bf AB}=({\bf A}_1{\bf B}_1,{\bf A_2B_2}, \cdots,{\bf A}_S{\bf B}_S)$ from $N$ distributed servers where the constituent $L\times K$ matrices ${\bf A}=({\bf A}_1, {\bf A}_2, \cdots, {\bf A}_S)$ and $K\times M$ matrices ${\bf B}=({\bf B}_1, {\bf B}_2,\cdots,{\bf B}_S)$ are stored in $X$-secure coded form, i.e., any group of up to $X$ colluding servers learn nothing about ${\bf A, B}$.
-The rate of an SDMM scheme is defined as the ratio of the number of bits of desired information that is retrieved, to the total number of bits downloaded on average.
-The supremum of achievable rates is called the capacity of SDMM.
-In this work we explore the capacity of SDMM, as well as several of its variants, e.g., where the user may already have either ${\bf A}$ or ${\bf B}$ available as side-information, and/or where the security constraint for either ${\bf A}$ or ${\bf B}$ may be relaxed.
-As our main contribution, we obtain new converse bounds, as well as new achievable schemes for various cases of SDMM, depending on the $L, K, M, N, X$ parameters, and identify parameter regimes where these bounds match.
-A remarkable aspect of our upper bounds is a connection between SDMM and a form of private information retrieval (PIR) problem, known as multi-message $X$-secure $T$-private information retrieval (MM-XSTPIR).
+The problem of secure distributed batch matrix multiplication (SDBMM) studies the communication efficiency of retrieving a sequence of desired matrix products ${\bf AB}$ $=$ $({\bf A}_1{\bf B}_1,$ ${\bf A}_2{\bf B}_2,$ $\cdots,$ ${\bf A}_S{\bf B}_S)$ from $N$ distributed servers where the constituent matrices ${\bf A}=({\bf A}_1, {\bf A}_2, \cdots, {\bf A}_S)$ and ${\bf B}=({\bf B}_1, {\bf B}_2,\cdots,{\bf B}_S)$ are stored in $X$-secure coded form, i.e., any group of up to $X$ colluding servers learn nothing about ${\bf A, B}$.
+It is assumed that ${\bf A}_s\in\mathbb{F}_q^{L\times K}, {\bf B}_s\in\mathbb{F}_q^{K\times M}, s\in\{1,2,\cdots, S\}$ are uniformly and independently distributed and $\mathbb{F}_q$ is a large finite field.
+The rate of an SDBMM scheme is defined as the ratio of the number of bits of desired information that is retrieved, to the total number of bits downloaded on average.
+The supremum of achievable rates is called the capacity of SDBMM.
+In this work we explore the capacity of SDBMM, as well as several of its variants, e.g., where the user may already have either ${\bf A}$ or ${\bf B}$ available as side-information, and/or where the security constraint for either ${\bf A}$ or ${\bf B}$ may be relaxed.
+We obtain converse bounds, as well as achievable schemes for various cases of SDBMM, depending on the $L, K, M, N, X$ parameters, and identify parameter regimes where these bounds match. {In particular, the capacity for securely computing a batch of outer products of two vectors is $(1-X/N)^+$, for a batch of inner products of two (long) vectors the capacity approaches $(1-2X/N)^+$ as the length of the vectors approaches infinity, and in general for sufficiently large $K$ (e.g., $K>2\min(L,M)$), the capacity $C$ is bounded as $(1-2X/N)^+\leq C<(1-X/N)^+$.} A remarkable aspect of our upper bounds is a connection between SDBMM and a form of private information retrieval (PIR) problem, known as multi-message $X$-secure $T$-private information retrieval (MM-XSTPIR).
 Notable features of our achievable schemes include the use of cross-subspace alignment and a transformation argument that converts a scalar multiplication problem into a scalar addition problem, allowing a surprisingly efficient solution.

+\blfootnote{This work is supported in part by funding from NSF grants CCF-1617504, CCF-1907053, CNS-1731384, ONR grant N00014-21-1-2386, and ARO grant W911NF1910344.}